thednp/minifill/README.md

-# minifill.js - the 6k polyfill
+# minifill.js - the 6k polyfill (2.1k gzipped)
+Ever wondered how to fix old browsers, improve scripting execution performance, simplify scripting and improve overall code quality all without using jQuery?
+The answer is polyfills.

 ## A minimal polyfill with most essential stuff:
 * <b>Document</b> - IE8 doesn't know who is `this.Document`, it's `this.HTMLDocument`